AntiO2/pixels-benchmark/README.md

 | apround        | 1                                         | AP round，at least 1 round should be evaluated                                                                | AP Power test                      |   |

 (9) Please refer to [parameters.toml](https://github.com/Rucchao/HyBench-2023/blob/master/src/main/resources/parameters.toml) for the parameters of data generation.

+---

+This repository is based on the [HyBench](https://github.com/Rucchao/HyBench-2024) benchmark and draws inspiration from the [HATtrick](https://github.com/UWHustle/HATtrick) approach.